April 20, 2014 § Leave a comment

 March 9, 2014 Comments Off

 The understated luxury of hand-crafted wood furniture does more than serve a basic function.
 It makes a statement, tells a story, and adds to the beauty and charm that makes a home unique and artful.
+Heirloom-quality furniture usually starts with a set of fundamental elements.
+These include structurally sound methods grounded in old-world style, sustainable materials with timeless longevity and a distinct intrinsic flair.
 The following is a selection of artisans and small companies that are keeping the woodworking tradition alive by using sustainable practices and innovative techniques.

 Walnut Chair from the Torsio Collection, Designed by Salih Teskeredžić -an internationally renowned Bosnian designer with Artisan.
 The meaning of the Torsio chair design technique is in erasing the aesthetic boundary between sculpture made of wood and the industrial product.
 Form is treated as the most important aspect, the material is supplemented, though true form “remains”, which is expressive, unique and yet a product of industrial aesthetics.
 Walnut as the favoured natural material has been reduced to basic tectonic principle of the plate-seat and legs with a backrest, merged with fluid lines creating a unity of form with no superfluous constructive elements.
 Fluidity of form and construction reduced to minimum are the central design themes for the ‘wood technology’ designers at Artisan, who co-founded Arteco, the driving force of a new movement in Bosnia -a sustainable technology wood industry center.